Roemheld syndrome

 The cranium dysfunction mechanical changes in the gut can compress the vagus nerve at any number of locations along the vagus, slowing the heart.
 As the heart slows, autonomic reflexes are triggered to increase blood pressure and heart rate.

 If the heart rate drops too low for too long, catecholamines are released to counteract any lowering of blood pressure.
 Catecholamines bind to alpha receptors and beta receptors, decreasing vasodilation and increasing contractility of the heart.
-Sustaining this state causes heart fatigue which results in fatigue and chest pain.
+Sustaining this state causes heart fatigue which can lead to a decline in systolic and diastolic function, resulting in fatigue and chest pain.

 Causes